justliu8/Final-Project/README.md

 update 4:09 6/4/15

-updated GameComponent and ProjectileObject to include lightsabers
+updated Game, GameComponent and ProjectileObject to include lightsabers